department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/engineering/ADRs/arp-architecture-intent-meeting.md

 The **Accredited Representative Facing (ARF) Team** aims to create an accessible, modern, and secure online system for Accredited Representatives.
 By digitizing the **OGC Form 21a** for representative accreditation, we strive to streamline the accreditation processes to improve the efficiency with which OGC personnel can process pending accreditation applications.
 This will enable Claims Agent and Attorney representatives to obtain accreditation faster, allowing them to assist Veterans sooner.

 - VA stakeholders initiated the project, including **Jennifer Bertsch**, the Accredited Representative Facing Product Owner.
-- For more details on Form 21a, refer to the [Form 21a PDF](https://www.vba.va.gov/pubs/forms/21a.pdf).
+- For more details on Form 21a, refer to the [VA Form 21a PDF](https://www.vba.va.gov/pubs/forms/21a.pdf).

-### Link to product document or GitHub issue
+### Link to product document

 - [Accredited Representative Facing Product Documentation](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/accredited-representative-facing)